-Q Who can get tested for COVID-19?+
+Q Who should get tested?+

 Q Is there a separate testing line for high-risk groups like older adults?+

 No, but we can make accommodations as needed.